- Challenges of navigating higher education from an African American perspective include facing discrimination and unfair treatment.

 - Dr. Furdge shares three tips for taking action against racism in higher education.

-Dr. Cherly Furdge is a Professor of Criminal Justice at North Central Texas College
+Dr. Cherly Furdge is a Professor of Criminal Justice

 I am an African-American woman, working at a predominantly white institution.
 This year I celebrated my 20th year in higher education.
 For years, I felt like a blind spot at the college.
 I associated with no one and no one attempted to associate with me.
 In other words, I was alone.
 Eventually, I started being asked to sit on hiring committees, and that’s when my connections with others began.